 Staff lead or support programs and services that enable the university's learning and research priorities to flourish, and that support the highest level of operational effectiveness.

-The university supports staff in various aspects of their experience with special benefits, community events and learning resources.
+The university supports staff in various aspects of their experience with an array of benefits, community events and learning resources. stanford.io/staff-offerings staff members supported teaching, learning, research, clinical care and core operations at Stanford.